dan-ftp/fusion-conclusion/_posts/2026-03-17-fusion-fortnightly-2026-03-17.md

 ---

-[TMTG filed it's SEC form 10-K](https://www.sec.gov/ix?doc=/Archives/edgar/data/1849635/000114036126007174/ef20062365_10k.htm), which is the yearly report that is meant to give investors a standardized, legally significant picture of the business.
+[TMTG filed its SEC Form 10-K](https://www.sec.gov/ix?doc=/Archives/edgar/data/1849635/000114036126007174/ef20062365_10k.htm), which is the yearly report that is meant to give investors a standardized, legally significant picture of the business.
 Nothing new on the TAE merger in it.
 But it did lay out the financials for 2025 for TMTG: $3.43M of advertising revenue and $0.26M of subscription revenue from Truth Social and Truth+, $712.3M net losses, and $2.63B of total assets.

 ---

 [Spring Valley Acquisition Corp.
-III filed it's SEC form 10-K](https://www.sec.gov/ix?doc=/Archives/edgar/data/2074850/000110465926024740/none-20251231x10k.htm).
-There are no substaintial updates about it's merger and de-SPAC with General Fusion in it.
+III filed its SEC Form 10-K](https://www.sec.gov/ix?doc=/Archives/edgar/data/2074850/000110465926024740/none-20251231x10k.htm).
+There are no substantial updates about its merger and de-SPAC with General Fusion in it.

 ---